-When God ordered the extermination of individuals or cities, He did so in righteous judgment on a people whose corruption had caused extreme wickedness and suffering to many including child sacrifice.
+When God ordered the extermination of individuals or cities, He did so in righteous judgment on a people whose corruption had caused extreme wickedness and suffering to many including children such as child sacrifice.
 This act of judgment was as necessary as cutting an organ that is plagued with cancer to protect the whole body from the spreading of the disease.

 The Lord wants to save all the sinners and invites them all to accept His salvation.
 He says to them, “‘I have no pleasure in the death of the wicked, but that the wicked turn from his way and live.
 Turn, turn from your evil ways!
 For why should you die” (Ezekiel 33:11).
 But it is up to them to accept of reject His free gift of salvation.